Tinitto/example_etl/README.md

 ## Purpose

 This is a sample application with real-life scenario code.
-It is to be used for anyone interested in data analytics and they wish to have a real-life project to mimic and built on top of.
+It is to be used for anyone interested in data analytics who wishes to have a real-life project to mimic and build on top of.

 I encourage you to make a clone of this project, [create a new github project](https://docs.github.com/en/get-started/quickstart/create-a-repo), change